pos17/group5-HW-Juce-PLAS/README.md

 A complete description of the development of the system can be found in the [report](https://github.com/polimi-cmls-22/group5-HW-SC-PLAS/blob/main/report1.pdf)
  -->
 <em>Auto Destructive Harmonic Distortion</em> allows the user to process the sound in a complete way.
 The plugin is composed of two channels that give the possibility to the user of a Left-Right or Mid-side processing.
 Every channel has both a input filter that allows three types of prefiltering (lowpass, bandpass, highpass), and a filter positioned after distortion.
 Moreover the plugin offers a true-peak level meter to monitor input-output levels.
+A complete description of the development of the system can be found in the [report](https://github.com/polimi-cmls-22/group5-HW-SC-PLAS/blob/main/report1.pdf)

 ## Getting Started